openvinotoolkit/openvino/docs/articles_en/about-openvino/release-notes-openvino/system-requirements.rst

             * Apple Xcode Command Line Tools.
 In the terminal, run ``xcode-select --install`` from any directory to install it.
             * (Optional) Apple Xcode IDE (not required for OpenVINO™, but useful for development)

-   .. tab-item:: Conan
-      :name: conan-sysreq

-      Learn more about `Conan Package Manager <https://conan.io/downloads>`__ before you start installation of OpenVINO.

-   .. tab-item:: Conda
-      :name: conda-sysreq

-      Learn more about `Anaconda <https://conan.io/downloads>`__
-      before you start installation of OpenVINO.

    .. tab-item:: Docker
       :name: docker-sysreq